farfanoide/popo_attribute_tracker/README.md

-POPO Attribtue Tracker
+POPO Attribute Tracker
 ======================

-This is a simple mixin to ease tracking of attribute changes in any python object.
-It's designed to be as simple as possible.
+This is a simple mixin to ease tracking of attribute changes in any :shit: POPO (Plain Old Python Object).
+It's designed to be as simple and unobtrusive as possible.

 Usage
 -----

-Simply inherit from `POPOAttributeTrackerMixin`, configure the `TRACKED_ATTRS` as a list of attribute names to track and initialize the tracker.
+Simply inherit from `AttributeTrackerMixin`, configure the `TRACKED_ATTRS` as a list of attribute names to track and initialize the tracker.

 ```python